jchapuis/fullstackscala-scaladays2025/slides.md

  - **Pulumi**: *OSS* infrastructure-as-code platform.
  - **Besom**: Pulumi SDK for Scala.

+^
+ - BULLET
-^ - Pulumi is open-source, you can run it yourself or pay for hosted service from the corresponding company
+ - Pulumi is open-source, you can run it yourself or pay for hosted service from the corresponding company
- - Its own providers or can piggyback on terraform's
- - they have a good startup program btw.
+ - BULLET
  - Scala isn't officially supported by Pulumi, but thanks to folks at virtus lab we have besom
- - Scala dependencies generated and published for all the providers

 ---
 ## Ok, but **how** does it work?